-Most unsolved revenue-related problems are really two problems.
+Most unsolved problems for customer-facing teams start as two problems.

 The first problem is that something is happening.

-The second is that no one knows why that thing is happening.
+The second is that no one knows why.

 There’s a lot of traffic to your product’s home page, but hardly anyone starts a trial or requests a demo.